Card grading is a popular practice that’s become a big part of the sports card hobby.

 Once you have a rough estimate, search the current population report of that graded card – if there’s a huge supply of it already, then it’s less likely to hold value.
 I would then check the current value of the card in the grade you’re expecting (I’d also check one grade up and one grade down) using eBay’s completed and sold items filter or PSA auction prices.

 Also think about the desirability of the cards, if they’re sought-after rookie cards, for example, it’s probably worth grading, especially if it’s likely to achieve a high grade.

 Once you’ve done that research, you can consider if the cost of grading (as well as the wait time) is worth it, in other words, does grading the card you own increase the value enough to make it worthwhile?

 Can You Get A Sports Card Graded In-Person?

-You can get cards graded in person, but it’s worth noting it can be very expensive.
+You can get cards graded in-person, but it’s worth noting it can be expensive.
 It also depends on where you live in the US.

-There’s obviously the benefit of getting your card graded a lot quicker with walk-ins… and you don’t need to worry about any issues with the card being shipped.
+The big benefit is obviously getting cards graded a lot quicker, and you don’t need to worry about any issues with the card being shipped.

 It’s worth contacting your chosen grading company’s customer service team as a first step if you need a card graded in-person.

 The biggest and most popular grading services are all based in the US, so it’s not as easy to get your cards graded if you live in Europe.